 - Average Price Range

 Children - Free

 - Sorry, but only Japanese is spoken.

-Tanto is located about a 45 minutes’ drive from Kinosaki Onsen.
-It is also possible to access Tanto by bus from Toyooka station.
+Tanto is located about a 45-minute drive from Kinosaki Onsen.
+It is also possible to access Tanto by bus from Toyooka Station.